 Survey says ...

 Who knows?
 We Fools pride ourselves not on making market calls, which are a great way to get slapped silly by the market's invisible hand.
-Rather, we take pride in our fundamental focus.
+Instead, we take pride in our fundamental focus.
 Is a company's market share likely to shrink or grow?
-Has its management team delivered the goods over the long haul while deftly navigating both up markets and down?
-And in terms of valuation, does the firm's stock look like a blue-light special or a high-end luxury item?
+Has its management team delivered the goods over the long haul, while deftly navigating both up markets and down?
+And in terms of valuation, does the firm's stock look like a blue-light special, or a high-end luxury item?

 The higher they fly, the harder they fall

-Could investors have foreseen the slide that chopped at least 50% off each company's value?
-Perhaps not, but if they'd tuned into each firm's valuation, savvy investors might have dodged a bullet by taking gains, waiting for valuation gravity to work its magic.
+Could investors have seen that coming?
+Not with perfect clarity, of course.
+But if they'd tuned into each firm's valuation, savvy investors might have dodged a bullet by taking gains, waiting for valuation gravity to work its magic.

-Bottom line: A little valuation discipline can go a long way.
-When an all-but-inevitable market pullback arrives, highfliers can be sitting ducks -- and future bargains, at least in relative terms.
+As the history lesson I've just sketched illustrates, a little valuation discipline can go a long way.
+When an all-but-inevitable market pullback arrives, such highfliers can be sitting ducks -- and future bargains, at least in relative terms.

 Good companies.
 Lousy investments?

-Along those same lines -- and following big run-ups year to date -- American Express
+Along those same lines -- and following market-besting run-ups over the past 12 months -- Nike

 The Foolish bottom line